Russia targets UK activist via Interpol

 Fallout from the affair has also reached the highest levels of US politics.

-Browder testified in July in a senate committee on Russia’s meddling in the US election after it emerged that a Russian lobbyist on the Magnitsky case had met with president Donald Trump’s son.
+Browder spoke in July to a Senate committee on Russia’s meddling in the US election after it emerged that a Russian lobbyist on the Magnitsky case had met US president Donald Trump’s son.

 The lobbyist, Natalia Veselnitskaya, wanted help to quash the Magnitsky Act, a US law that enables it to seize corrupt Russian assets abroad.